How to Play in a Duelist King Tournament:

 Tournament Rules

-Instead of re-typing the official rules for a Duelist King Tournament, the following links are a breakdown of the tournament rules:
+Instead of re-typing the official rules for a Duelist King Tournament, the following links

 - Tournament Responsibilities